John Herdman: 2016 Rio Olympic Games

-Canada men's national soccer team
+Canada men's national team

 After the 2016 Olympics, there were concerns that Herdman might take a position coaching the England national women's team.
 There was a strong feeling that Canada Soccer needed to keep Herdman in Canada, with some seeing him as the most important person in Canadian soccer.
-On 8 January 2018, Herdman was named head coach of the Canada men's national soccer team, as well as the men's national director.
+On 8 January 2018, Herdman was named head coach of the Canada men's national team, as well as the men's national director.
 In that position he had responsibility for all age groups from under-14s upward.
 He was also given an unprecedented contract term, up to the 2026 World Cup.

 Herdman inherited a badly divided men's team.
 There were different camps within the team and fights between players were commonplace.
 Herdman worked hard to instill a sense of team spirit and unity.
-Barely a year after taking the job, Herdman stated that Canada would qualify for the 2022 FIFA World Cup in Qatar.
+Barely a year after taking the job, Herdman stated that Canada would qualify for the 2022 World Cup in Qatar.

 In October 2019, Canada hosted the United States in a CONCACAF Nations League match at BMO Field in Toronto.
 Canada had not defeated its southern rival in nearly 35 years.
 The starting lineup included two teenagers: 18-year-old Alphonso Davies and 19-year-old Jonathan David.
 Davies opened the scoring, contributing to a historic 2–0 win for Canada that drew widespread praise for head coach Herdman.
 Following the match, players highlighted his motivational and tactical leadership.
-Striker Lucas Cavallini told CBC, "Every minute of the day, he has a motivational speech.
-That’s why we're here."
-David added, "This guy knows what he's doing… because he has a tactic every game."
+Striker Lucas Cavallini told CBC: "Every minute of the day, he has a motivational speech.
+That's why we're here."
+David added, "This guy knows what he's doing... because he has a tactic every game."

 In 2021, he guided the team up the FIFA World Rankings from 72nd to 40th, to earn the team the honour of "Most Improved Side" of the year.
 On 10 February 2022, the Canada men's team improved to 33rd in the FIFA World Rankings.
-During 2021-22, Herdman coached Canada to a record 17-game unbeaten streak.
-In the lead up to the 2022 FIFA World Cup, there were reports that Herdman single handedly secured private donations to fund training camp needs, including his staff.
+During that period, Herdman coached Canada to a record 17-game unbeaten streak.
+In the lead up to the 2022 World Cup, there were reports that Herdman single-handedly secured private donations to fund training camp needs, including his staff.

-On 27 March 2022, he led the team to qualify for the 2022 FIFA World Cup with a 4-0 victory over Jamaica at BMO Field in Toronto, its first World Cup in 36 years.
+On 27 March 2022, he led the team to qualify for the 2022 World Cup with a 4–0 victory over Jamaica at BMO Field, its first World Cup in 36 years.
 He was the first manager to lead both the national women's and men's teams of a nation to qualify for a World Cup.

 Throughout Canada's epic rise, players consistently heaped praise on their head coach.
 During a postmatch TV interview, Milan Borjan snuck up and doused Herdman with champagne."He deserved this," said Borjan, his trademark sweatpants paired with a "WE CAN" T-shirt and ski goggles to protect against champagne backsplash.
 "This guy, he did everything."